Welcome to Allegheny Guide Service!

 2014 AFTER-WORK 'Quickies' (APRIL--JUNE Only)

-I am also offering an after-work (Monday thru Friday) special lasting 3 to 5 hours beginning this April.
-We will customize this trip to fit your schedule as best we can.
+I am also offering an after-work (Monday thru Friday) special lasting 3 or 4 hours beginning this April.
+We will customize these 2 offerings to fit your schedule as best we can.
 Depending on the time of year, these trips will begin as early as 4pm or as late as 5:30.
 In most cases, we will fish into darkness which will allow us to capitalize on the evening feeding window.
 Please check our rates page for pricing information regarding this trip.

 NIGHT FISHING SUMMER RIVER TRIPS